Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: PCA Variance Threshold Sensitivity

+The results revealed two regimes separated by a transition near 70--75\% retained variance.
+Above this threshold, generation quality was robust: KL divergence remained below 0.09 in every condition, novelty broadly increased with the variance threshold (higher $d$ provides more dimensions for exploration), and nearest sequence identity was essentially constant within each family.
+The critical temperature $\beta^*$ was largely insensitive to the threshold: in six of eight families, $\beta^*$ was identical across all eleven thresholds, reflecting the discrete resolution of the entropy inflection search grid.
 Below 70\% retained variance, compositional fidelity began to degrade in the more diverse families.
 The clearest example was the WW domain ($K{=}420$), where KL divergence was $0.03$ at 80\% but rose to $0.15$ at 50\%, a five-fold increase indicating that discarded principal components encoded position-specific conservation patterns needed for faithful generation.
-The RRM family showed a similar pattern (KL $= 0.06$ at 80\% rising to $0.19$ at 50\%).
-By contrast, families with lower intrinsic diversity or fewer sequences (PDZ, Pkinase, Defensin\_beta) were nearly flat across the entire range because their first few principal components already captured the relevant variation: at 50\% retained variance, all three maintained KL $< 0.04$.
-The transition is thus family-dependent, governed by the alignment's spectral structure: families whose eigenvalue spectrum decays slowly (indicating many independent modes of variation) require more principal components to preserve compositional fidelity, while compact families tolerate aggressive compression.
-Novelty degraded gracefully everywhere, dropping from ${\sim}0.5$ at 95\% to ${\sim}0.35$ at 50\% without any cliff, and sequence identity remained nearly constant (within 0.04 for most families), indicating that the sampler finds a similar distance from stored patterns regardless of the projection dimension.

-These findings establish that the 95\% default lies well within the robust regime and that practitioners can safely vary the threshold between 75\% and 99\% without substantially affecting output quality.
-The practical floor of ${\sim}70$\% retained variance provides a useful guideline for applications where computational cost motivates aggressive dimensionality reduction.
+By contrast, families with lower intrinsic diversity (PDZ, Pkinase, Defensin\_beta) were nearly flat across the entire range because their first few principal components already captured the relevant variation.
+The transition was thus family-dependent, governed by the alignment's spectral structure: families whose eigenvalue spectrum decays slowly required more principal components to preserve compositional fidelity, while compact families tolerated aggressive compression.
+These findings establish that the 95\% default lies within the robust regime and that practitioners can safely vary the threshold between 75\% and 99\% without substantially affecting output quality.